 Tavronitis Beach: 19km far from Chania in the West, just off the Old National Road to Kissamos (Kastelli), you will find the beach of Tavronitis.
-The beach is an easy short stroll from the village center.
-This can be one of the emptiest and quietest beaches in this stretch of coast west of Chania.
+The beach is an easy short stroll from the village centre.
+This can be one of the emptiest and quietest beaches on this stretch of coast west of Chania.
 Tavronitis beach is pebbly and very quiet indeed, a very relaxing place bordered by trees.

 Gerani Beach: The long sandy beach on the north of the village is awarded the Blue Flag every year.
-It is partly organized (not crowded) and provides all kinds of facilities such as sunbeds, umbrellas, showers, W.C. and sea sports.
+It is partly organised (not crowded) and provides all kinds of facilities such as sunbeds, umbrellas, showers, W.C. and sea sports.
 The blue of the sea joins with the blue or starry sky in calmness and passion.

 Rethymno Beach: Situated in front of the city of Rethymnon, it is a long sandy beach, extended at a length of approximately 12km in the West.
-Very well organized, it offers abundant accommodation facilities, of any kind.
+Very well organised, it offers abundant accommodation facilities, of any kind.

 Frangokastello Beach: The sandy beach in front of the Frangokastello castle.
 The sea is very shallow and it is ideal for little children.

-Kalyves Beach: This is a picturesque tourist resort close to Chania Town.
+Kalyves Beach: This is a picturesque tourist resort close to Chania town.
 Well-developed with many tourist facilities, Kalyves has a long, golden beach.

 Almyrida Beach: This charming little fishing and the coastal village offer a nice sandy beach and waterfront tavernas and cafes.

-Souda Cruise: Enjoy the largest natural harbor in the Mediterranean, Souda Bay, sailing in the Balos Express.
+Souda Cruise: Enjoy the largest natural harbour in the Mediterranean, Souda Bay, sailing in the Balos Express.
 You’ll get a chance to swim in the deep blue waters of the bay, and enjoy lunch on board!

 Transfer to the port and back is included.